jdreese79/PiInTheSky/README.md

 Constraints: time and materials (we can't use too much material and we are not limetless in our resources)

 ### Solution
-We want to create a disk-shaped enclosure for our pi (and all of its related components for this project) to be shot out of a sling shot that we will also make.
+We want to create an enclosure shaped like a slice of pie for our pi (and all of its related components for this project) to be shot out of a sling shot that we will also make.

 ### Materials
-& g
+- Raspberry Pi Zero
+- Lithium Battery
+- Accelerometer
+- PowerBoost 500 Charger
+- LED (to signle top of flight)

+- acrylic/laser cutter
+- 3D printer

 ### Design